 These are challenging times for newcomers.
 The prevailing uncertainty and the impact of the coronavirus on Canada’s economy is likely to dampen employment prospects in the immediate future for newcomers in Canada.

 The silver lining, however, is that you can utilize this time to hone your skills, network online, and prepare yourself for the Canadian job market so that when the time comes, you can arrive ready.
 We briefly explored this topic in our previous article, Newcomer employment in the time of Coronavirus (COVID-19), and we encourage you to read it.
-In addition to networking apps like Arrive Connections, there are tools like Prepped, which offer newcomers all the training and resources they need to succeed in their job search in Canada.
+Try career tools like Prepped, which offer newcomers all the training and resources they need to succeed in their job search in Canada.

 This is certainly not an easy situation to navigate, but we are here to help you put your best foot forward and get through this with confidence.
 Together, we can do it!